Society of Actuaries: Membership

-The society's members are involved in the life, health, pension and general insurance areas of the actuarial profession.
-There are three designations offered by the SOA.
-The two Associate-level designations are Associate of Society of Actuaries (ASA) and Chartered Enterprise Risk Analyst (CERA), which was introduced in 2007.
-The highest designation is Fellow of the Society of Actuaries (FSA).
 The SOA has more than 30,000 actuaries as members.
+The society's members are involved in the life, health, pension, and general insurance areas of the actuarial profession.
+There are three classes of members.

+There are two designations offered by the SOA: the "Associate of Society of Actuaries" (ASA) and the "Fellow of the Society of Actuaries" (FSA).
+The SOA also issues one credential: the "Chartered Enterprise Risk Analyst" (CERA), which was introduced in 2007.
+The three micro-credentials (Pre-Actuarial Foundations, Actuarial Science Foundations, and Data Science for Actuaries) were introduced in 2022 along with affiliate membership.

-Requirements for membership for the SOA include the actuarial exams, a comprehensive series of competitive exams.
+Requirements for membership for the SOA include writing actuarial exams, a comprehensive series of competitive exams.
 Topics covered in the exams include mathematics, finance, insurance, economics, interest theory, life models, and actuarial science.
 Non-members working in the actuarial profession and taking exams are often referred to as actuarial students or candidates.

 Members of the SOA who meet a professional experience requirement are eligible for membership in the American Academy of Actuaries, which represents United States actuaries from all practice areas.

-Examination system
+Education system

-Professional designations in the Society are earned by completing a rigorous system of examinations.
+Professional designations of ASA or FSA are earned by completing a rigorous education system including examinations, courses, and e-learning modules.
 It is common for actuarial students to work full-time in the profession while studying for the exams.

+Exams towards associateship

-The first seven ("preliminary") exams consist mostly of core mathematics related to actuarial science including probability, statistics, interest theory, life contingencies, and risk models.
+The associateship exams, commonly called preliminary exams, consist mostly of core mathematics related to actuarial science including probability, interest theory, life contingencies, risk models, statistical modeling, and predictive analytics.

+Preliminary exams are administered on computers at Prometric testing centers.
+The scores are reported on a scale of 0 to 10.
+The score is relative to the actual passing percentage $P$.

+The highest achievable grade for some exams can be 9.
+If $P>\frac{100}{1.4}\% \approx 71.4\%$, then $1.4P > 100\%$, i.e. the requirement for a score of 10 is higher than $100\%$.

-In 2016, the SOA announced changes to the curriculum for candidates seeking the associate designation and the Chartered Enterprise Risk Analyst credential.
-In total, the number of components for Associateship from the SOA will increase from ten to twelve components, with three VEE subjects, seven formally examined subjects.
-These changes are in effect July 2018 and reflect an emphasis on predictive analytics, and also provides a curriculum balance between long-term and short-term insurance coverages.
+The current form of preliminary exams were established in year 2000 and evolved over time.
+In 2018 and 2023, the preliminary exams have undergone another wave of significant changes to reflect an emphasis on predictive analytics, and also provides a curriculum balance between long-term and short-term insurance coverages.
+The rough equivalent of preliminary exams since year 2000 are listed according to the transition rules published by SOA.
+There are also differences in detail between exam syllabi over time.

-A series of online learning modules, called the Fundamentals of Actuarial Practice (FAP), are intended to be taken after the preliminary exams.
-They cover real-world topics such as insurance and professionalism with readings, case studies and projects.
-The preliminary exams and FAP modules comprise the majority of the education requirement for the ASA designation.